 Preventive maintenance and repair occurs throughout the year.
-During the adult fish passage season the maintenance will not involve any operations which will cause a failure to comply with the fishway criteria, unless specially coordinated.
+During the adult fish passage season the maintenance will not involve any operations that will cause a failure to comply with the fishway criteria, unless specially coordinated.
 Inspection of those parts of the adult collection channel systems, such as diffusion gratings, picket leads, and entrance gates, will be scheduled once per year during the winter maintenance season while the system is dewatered.
-An additional inspection during the fish passage season by dive or underwater video, will also be conducted. (see section 5.
+An additional inspection during the fish passage season with the system watered up will also be conducted (see section 5.
 Dewatering Plans.).
 A diver or underwater video system may be used for underwater inspections.
 This scheduled inspection and any associated maintenance will occur during the winter maintenance period (in-water work period), unless specially coordinated.
-Any non-routine maintenance and fishway modification will be handled on a case by case basis.
+Any non-routine maintenance and fishway modification will be handled on a caseby-case basis.